1. for better study conditions

-The accessibility of the campus, (online) events and supporting materials for lectures and seminars should be expanded.
-There are many barriers that prevent students from participating equally in everyday university life.
+The accessibility of the campus and of (online) events for lectures and seminars should be expanded.
+There are many obstacles that prevent students from participating equally in everyday university life.
 By this we do not only mean removing the many structural barriers on the university campus.
-We also want accompanying materials – such as lecture notes or lecture slides – to be accessible to all students in lectures and seminars and to be available in a barrier-free form.
-Last but not least, all university political events such as the StuPa and committees must be accessible to everyone.
+We also want accompanying materials – such as lecture notes or lecture slides – to be accessible to all students and to be available in an accessible form.
+Last but not least, all university policy events such as the meetings of the StuPas and committees must be accessible to everyone.
 The same applies, as far as possible, to all AStA events.
 We have therefore already successfully demanded and implemented the accessibility of minutes in the StuPa.

 Nowadays, a good IT infrastructure is essential for successful studies.
 We are therefore calling for a stable, comprehensive Wi-Fi network across the entire campus.
-Another problem is currently the low number of power outlets in many classrooms, unfortunately also in more modern buildings like the GD.
-Without sufficient power sockets, it is impossible to think about everyday university life with a laptop and other electronic devices is unthinkable.
-Especially on long days the battery of many electronic devices is not powerful enough.
-Therefore, all lecture and seminar rooms should be equipped with significantly more sockets.
+Another problem is the currently still very low number of power sockets in many classrooms, unfortunately also in the more modern buildings such as the GD.
+Without sufficient power sockets, it is impossible to think about everyday university life with a laptop and other electronic devices.
+Especially on long unit days, the battery of many electronic devices is not powerful enough.
+For this reason, all lecture and seminar rooms should be equipped with significantly more sockets.
 In addition, the online services are completely inadequate: almost everyone at RUB has already experienced several outages of Moodle, RUB-Mail etc., which regularly affect everyday study life.

 1.4 Studying with a child

-The Ruhr University is an international space, but in its current form it is not a discrimination-free space for racialized people.
-Many of these students experience everyday racism and other discriminatory behaviors are experienced by students on a daily basis in the institutions, dining halls, or at events.
+Ruhr-Universität is an international university, but in its current form it is not a non-discriminatory space for racialized people.
+Many of these students experience everyday racism and other discriminatory behavior in the institutions, cafeterias or events.

 3.2 Anti-racism work at the university